tatianegercina/FinTech/01-Lesson-Plans/12-NLP/Supplemental/StudentGuide.md

 <details>
 <summary>What it is:</summary><br>

 Regex stands for *regular expression* and it allows us to search for text using very specific patterns.
 It can be intimidating at first glance, but it's well worth the little study and persistance required to conquer it, especially in cases of NLP usage.
-Consider using the find and replace option in your Word processor * it works great for finding specific text, but what if your query is more complex?
+Consider using the find and replace option in your Word processor - it works great for finding specific text, but what if your query is more complex?
 Perhaps you are looking for someone's name, and you can only remember that the last name ends with *b*.
 Regex lets you find that!

 </details>

 <details>
 <summary>How it's used:</summary><br>

-Before we tokenize, we apply regex.
-This gives us clean token data.
+Before we tokenize, we use regex to get clean token data.
 Let's apply regex to the following sentence: *"Dylan and Eli love playing video games.
 They have lots of favorites."*

 First we import the `re` python module, and compile with the pattern we are searching for.
 In this case we are searching for any character that is not a letter.
 The `^` symbol indicates *not*. `A-Z` and `a-z` indicate any upper or lower case letter, and the empty `space` at the end indicates a `space`.
 When we compile using `^A-Za-Z `, we are looking for any character that is not an upper or lower case letter, or a space.
 We then use `.sub` to substitute something new in the place of any matches.
-In the example below we are substituting `''` for any matches, which results in the deletion of that character:
+In the example below we are substituting `''` (which is essentially nothing) for any matches, which results in the deletion of that character:

 <img src='Images/sentence_regex1.PNG' width=700>